steven2358/awesome-generative-ai/README.md

 ### Academia
 - [Elicit](https://elicit.org/) - Ask a research question.
 Elicit will find answers from 175 million papers.
 - [Explainpaper](https://www.explainpaper.com/) - A better way to read academic papers.
 Upload a paper, highlight confusing text, get an explanation.
+- [Galactica](https://galactica.org/) - A large language model for science.
+Can summarize academic literature, solve math problems, generate Wiki articles, write scientific code, annotate molecules and proteins, and more.

 ## Other
 - [Diagram](https://diagram.com/) - Magical new ways to design products.